tidzo/ACTools/README.md

 1. It's perfectly possible for the same button to have multiple names
 2. Some controls are listed as buttons but *also* as toggles.
 3. You can define your own button names easily, without necessarily editing namedcontrollers.py - just subclass NamedController or one of its subclasses (you'll need to take care of calling parent initializers though)
 4. Some buttons look like 'hats', but aren't implemented as a POV hat when you view them in joy.cpl.
-For example, the Warthog Throttle's 'micswitch' (the hat that falls under the user's left thumb at the top) is actually buttons 2,3,4,5 and 6.  throttle.hats.<hat_name>() is only for 'real' hats.
+For example, the Warthog Throttle's 'micswitch' (the hat that falls under the user's left thumb at the top) is actually buttons 2,3,4,5 and 6.  throttle.hats.hat_name() is only for 'real' hats.
+I'm planning a better abstraction for this in a future update.

 ####Toggles

-Calling throttle.toggles.<toggle_name>() will return a string that represents the current state of that switch.
+Calling throttle.toggles.toggle_name() will return a string that represents the current state of that switch.
 **example:**
 ````python
 diagnostics.watch(throttle.toggles.eac() ) # Shows 'ARM' or 'OFF' in the FreePIE Watch window